-I may sound like a broken record going on and on about "meetings" and the importance placed on them, however, there's an entire chapter in my book dedicated to it.
+I may sound like a broken record going on and on about "meetings" and the importance placed on them, however, there's an entire chapter in my book dedicated to it (read about the rest of the Rockefeller Habits here).
 My idea is firm: regular team check-ins are undeniably important.

 I’ve written about daily huddles and how that alone can change your organization's environment for the better.
 In this article I’d like to talk about and go deep with Weekly Meetings.